Father Richard Coughlin

 Summary of Abuse Allegations against Father Richard Coughlin:

-Fr.
-Richard Coughlin was ordained a priest in 1972, and served in the Archdiocese of Boston, and Diocese of Orange, as well as in multiple parishes in the Archdiocese of Los Angeles.
-In 1970, Fr.
-Coughlin founded the All-American Boys Choir, which was not funded by or affiliated with the Church.
+Father Richard Coughlin worked in the Archdiocese of Los Angeles, Archdiocese of Boston, and the Diocese of Orange.
+In 1970, Coughlin founded the All-American Boys Choir, which was not funded by or affiliated with the Church.
 The choir traveled internationally and performed for Pope Paul VI at the Vatican.
-According to media reports, in 1985, a man reported to the Archdiocese of Boston that he was sexually abused by Fr.
-Coughlin when he was a child from 1958 to 1962.
+According to media reports, in 1985, a man reported to the Archdiocese of Boston that he was sexually abused by Father Richard Coughlin when he was a child from 1958 to 1962.
 He said the abuse occurred in Massachusetts and on trips to New Hampshire and New York.

-In December 1992, four men reported separately that Fr.
-Coughlin had molested them as boys.
+In December 1992, four men reported separately that Father Coughlin had molested them as boys.
 The men were ages 23-45, and all had been Boys Choir members between 1970 and 1983.
-One said his father told the Archdiocese of Los Angeles of the abuse in 1974 and choir board members in 1990.
-Also, in December 1992, the man who had reported Fr.
-Coughlin, in 1985 again went to Father McCormack in Boston with his allegations.
+One said his father told the Los Angeles Archdiocese of the abuse in 1974, and to choir board members in 1990.
+Also in December 1992, the man who had reported Father Coughlin in 1985 again went to Father McCormack in Boston with his allegations.
 He was initially told that there was no record of his previous report.

 In April 1993, Father McCormack informed him that the complaint was found and that Bishop Banks had forwarded it to the Diocese of Orange.
 Orange officials said in 2002 that the complaint was never received.
 In February 1993, another man, who was a Boys Choir member from 1977 to 1980, reported abuse by Father Coughlin.
 He said he told choir management in 1979 that Father Coughlin was abusing him and two other boys.

-In April 2002, a man reported to the Oklahoma City Archdiocese “inappropriate conduct” by Fr.
-Coughlin from 1968 to 1971.
+In April 2002, a man reported to the Oklahoma City archdiocese “inappropriate conduct” by Father Coughlin from 1968 to 1971.
 The report was forwarded to Los Angeles.
-In December of that year, Father Coughlin was accused in a civil lawsuit of sexually abusing a boy in Lynn, Massachusetts, during 1962-1965.
+In December of that year, Father Coughlin was accused in a lawsuit of sexually abusing a boy in Lynn, Massachusetts during 1962-1965.

 According to the Diocese of Orange, as of December 2019, Coughlin is still alive and seeking laicization from the Vatican.
 His current whereabouts are unknown.